Myxogastria0808/dotfiles/README.md

 ### 4. Setup about home-manager

-set github usrname and email
+set github username and email

 ```
 {